Interstitial Lung Disease

 Idiopathic pulmonary fibrosis/Usual interstitial pneumonitis remains a disease of unknown etiology and without proven effective therapy.
 Our focus is to develop an understanding of the causes and pathogenesis at both the basic science and clinical levels in order to develop more disease- and patient-specific treatments.
 Until clearly effective therapies are identified, we feel it is vitally important to participate in clinical trials of promising therapies to determine whether they do indeed work and how best to utilize them.
 Patients or referring physicians interested in participating in our clinical trials (detailed below) are encouraged to contact us through our clinical trials office (617) 638-8694 or through the Pulmonary, Allergy and Asthma Clinic (617) 638-7480.

-To schedule a clinic visit, refer a pations, or speak with one of our physicians, please contact us at:
+To schedule a clinic visit, refer a patient, or speak with one of our physicians, please contact us at:

 Doctors Office Building